 In recruitment, the following types of bias are all very common:

 Based on a famous study that’s been around for decades, conformity bias relates to bias caused by group peer pressure.
-In the study, a group of people is asked to look at the picture on the left and say which line in Exhibit 2 matches the line in Exhibit 1.
+In the study, a group of people is asked to look at the picture above and say which line in Exhibit 2 matches the line in Exhibit 1.
 One individual is told to say what they think.
 The rest of the group is told to give the wrong answer.

-We can see that line A of Exhibit 2 matches the line in Exhibit 1, but when the individual who doesn’t know this is a test gives the correct answer only to be informed that the rest of the group has said Line B, the individual decides to scrap their own opinion in favour of the groups’ opinion.
-A phenomenon that occurs in 75% of cases.
+We can see that line A of Exhibit 2 matches the line in Exhibit 1.
+But, when the individual who doesn’t know this is a test gives the correct answer is informed that the rest of the group has said Line B, in 75% of cases the individual decides to scrap their own opinion in favour of the groups’ opinion.
 Just think how this may play out in a panel talking about a candidate.
-If an individual feels the majority of the group are leaning towards/away from a certain candidate, they will tend to go along with the group thinks rather than voice their own opinions.
+If an individual feels the majority of the group are leaning towards/away from a certain choice, they will tend to go along with the group, rather than voice their own opinions.

-This is the view that we tend to think that the most handsome individual will be the most successful.
+This is the view that we tend to think the most handsome individual will be the most successful.
 But this can also play out in terms of other physical attributes a person may have.

 For example, while 60% of CEOs in the US are over 6 foot, only 15% of the total population is over 6 foot tall.
 And while 36% of US CEOs are over 6.2 feet, only 4% of the US population is over 6.2 feet tall.
-So again, this shows some bias in terms of how we perceive a CEO should look like.
+So again, this shows some bias in terms of how we perceive a CEO.

 It is common that recruiters will look to fill a role with someone who shares similar physical attributes to the person who held that role before, or who they believe looks like the kind of person who should have the role based on their preconceived bias.